Robotics-BUT/BPC-PRP/src/2_labs/text/11_lab.md

   - Storing and reusing symbolic information
   - Implementing logic that uses past observations during navigation

-## Requirement
+## Requirements

-For this lab, you need to have the `image transport compressed package` installed:
+For this lab, you need to have the image transport plugins package installed:
 ```bash
 sudo apt update
 sudo apt install ros-humble-image-transport-plugins -y